sveltejs/v2.svelte.dev/content/guide/11-state-management.md

 >
 ```

-### Data bindings
+### Store bindings

-You can bind to store properties just like you bind to component properties — just add the `$` prefix:
+You can bind to store values just like you bind to component values — just add the `$` prefix:

 ```html
 <!-- { repl: false } -->